weiping-bj/Data-Transfer-Cost-on-AWS/Networking/Connection/Connection-EN.md

 ![DX Gateway](png/02.dx-gw.png)

-In the diagram, a company establishes a dedicated 1Gbps connection using DX Location in the U.S. and connects to the VPCs in N.Virginia region (IAD) and Tokyo region (NRT) via DX Gateway.
+In the figure, a company establishes a dedicated 1Gbps connection using DX Location in the U.S. and connects to the VPCs in N.Virginia region (IAD) and Tokyo region (NRT) via DX Gateway.
 Assume that in 1 hour, the local data center downloads 2GB data from the EC2 instance in NRT, 4GB data from the EC2 instance in IAD, and each of the two EC2 instances downloads 10GB data from the local data center.
 The DX costs incurred are as follows:

 - Port hours: 0.3 x 1 = 0.3$
 - Instance-1 Data Transfer OUT Cost: 0.02 x 4 = 0.08 $